Good Logo vs Bad Logo Design & How it Can Affect Your Business

 Colour

-A significant element of logo design is the colours implemented to communicate the brand's messaging.
+A significant logo design element is the colours implemented to communicate the brand's messaging.

 Colours are essential because they are directly correlated with the brand.